Skip to content

 ๐Ÿ›ก๏ธ Improved Safety

-Wireup is mypy strict compliant and will not introduce type errors.
+Wireup is compatible with mypy strict mode.
 It will also warn at the earliest possible stage about configuration errors to avoid surprises at runtime.

 The container will raise errors at creation time about missing dependencies or other issues.